singpolyma/badcode.rocks/content/articles/2018333 October Teardown: Pig Latin/index.md

 This is the true pride and glory of this submission.
 Having not read the tests before beginning, the author was faced with a solution that passed all but the last test.
 Rather than go back and design a solution that fits into the program, they thought of the cleverest way they could add the functionality for the new requirement as quickly as possible, so as to be done.
 This is the most real-world tech debt you will ever encounter.
 New requirement at the eleventh hour results in quick trip to the cleverness stores.

-This code checks if the first argument is a phrase using the aptly named `people_gave_one_argument_with_the_words_rather_than_giving_them_as_separate_arguments` and then proceeds to shell out to run another copy of this same program, but with the words in the phrase each as a separate argument, essentially using the invocation semantics as a split-on-words parser.o
+This code checks if the first argument is a phrase using the aptly named `people_gave_one_argument_with_the_words_rather_than_giving_them_as_separate_arguments` and then proceeds to shell out to run another copy of this same program, but with the words in the phrase each as a separate argument, essentially using the invocation semantics as a split-on-words parser.

 This is another place the code becomes gratuitously non-portable, choosing to use the POSIX-only `popen` instead of the C-standard `system` library call.
 Using `popen` actually complicates the code, resulting in a quickly-written loop to read all output from the subprocess and output it again, rather than simply allowing the subprocess to inherit `STDOUT`.
 </section>